Ajla09/StellarInsights/README.md

  Stellar Insights: Web Development Course Project

-I'm delighted to present this project report, detailing the design and implementation of Celestial Harmony: Explore the Zodiac.
+I'm delighted to present this project, detailing the design and implementation of Celestial Harmony: Explore the Zodiac.
 This web application is designed to cater to astrology enthusiasts by offering features such as zodiac sign exploration, horoscope generation, interactive quizzes, and more.

 Project Features 1.
 Homepage
 Description: Introduces visitors to the world of astrology and provides basic information about the website.